AkchurinDA/Fortuna.jl/README.md

 STRELA package also allows to easily generate samples of uncorrelated and correlated random variables using `samplerv()` function using different sampling techniques.
 Current version of the package implements [Inverse Transform Sampling (ITS)](https://en.wikipedia.org/wiki/Inverse_transform_sampling) and [Latin Hypercube Sampling (LHS)](https://en.wikipedia.org/wiki/Latin_hypercube_sampling) techniques.

 #### Uncorrelated Random Variables
-The function `generaterv()` allows for generating samples of a single distribution, as well as generating samples of random vectors.
+The function `generaterv()` allows to generate samples of a single distribution, as well as to generate samples of random vectors.
 ```julia
 # Define a random vector:
 X₁ = generaterv("Gamma", "Moments", [10, 1.5])